 Expected Excess Weight Loss with Gastric Bypass Surgery

-During a U.S. National Library of Medicine National Institutes of Health 15-year study on gastric bypass patients, they found that long term weight loss success is achievable.
-Their study evaluated patient’s outcomes after a long period of time (sometimes 10 years later) in order to see how much patients lost after surgery.
+During a U.S. National Library of Medicine National Institutes of Health 15-year study on gastric bypass patients, they found that long-term weight loss success is achievable.
+Their study evaluated patient’s outcomes after an extended period (sometimes ten years later) to see how much patients lost after surgery.
 The study evaluated about 3,227 patients who all had gastric bypass surgery with an average BMI of 43.
 The study found that after 15 years, 47.1% of all excess weight loss was maintained.

-While these statistics show a high success rate, it’s important to note that when you’re looking at these expected weight loss studies that you look at how much of that weight loss was maintained over a long period of time.
+While these statistics show a high success rate, it’s important to note that when you’re looking at these expected weight loss studies that you look at how much of that weight loss was maintained over an extended period.
 Keeping the weight loss is what allows these patients to maintain their health over a lifetime.

 Patients typically lose about half or so of their excess weight in the first two years following their gastric bypass surgery.
-Weight loss plateaus do occur and if one happens for more than six weeks, it’s important to see your doctor so they can make adequate changes to your diet and/or exercise routine to restart your weight loss.
+Weight loss plateaus do occur, and if one happens for more than six weeks, it’s important to see your doctor, so they can make adequate changes to your diet and exercise routine to restart your weight loss.
 Also, it is common for someone to regain a small portion of their weight before their weight stabilizes.
-This is because the new body is readjusting to its new form and/or weight in general.
+This is because the new body is readjusting to its original form and gravity in general.

 What to Expect With Gastric Bypass Surgery

-Being prepared for what to expect before, during and after gastric bypass allows patients the greatest chance for success overall.
+Being prepared for what to expect before, during and after gastric bypass allows patients the most excellent chance of success overall.
 A weight loss surgeon will be able to answer any questions related to this process along the way so that a patient is comfortable and knowledgeable about the process.
-For instance, understanding the risks associated with weight loss surgery is important.
-Some risks associated with gastric bypass surgery include: stomach pouch problems (requiring a repeat surgery), hernia, kidney stones or gallstones.
+For instance, understanding the risks associated with weight loss surgery is essential.
+Some risks associated with gastric bypass surgery include stomach pouch problems (requiring a repeat surgery), hernia, kidney stones or gallstones.

-In order to prepare for gastric bypass surgery, a series of tests must be done.
-According to the University of Iowa Hospital, these may include a complete blood count, urinalysis and a chemistry panel as well as a chest x-ray and an electrocardiogram.
+To prepare for gastric bypass surgery, a series of tests must be done.
+According to the University of Iowa Hospital, these may include a complete blood count, urinalysis, and a chemistry panel as well as a chest x-ray and an electrocardiogram.
 In weight loss surgery cases, some surgeons require a gallbladder ultrasound to look for gallstones.
-Other tests such as sleep studies, GI evaluation or psychiatric evaluation may be required.
-Ultimately, what is required of you, will depend on your surgeon and/or your insurer.
-A GI evaluation is important especially with those with significant gastrointestinal symptoms to look for ulcers or hiatal hernias prior to surgery.
+Other tests such as sleep studies, GI evaluation or psychiatric evaluation may be necessary.
+Ultimately, what is expected of you, will depend on your surgeon and your insurer.
+A GI evaluation is essential especially with those with significant gastrointestinal symptoms to look for ulcers or hiatal hernias before surgery.

 If you smoke, you must stop before surgery.
-Also, a pre-op liquid diet will be required for an undisclosed period of time to prepare the body for surgery and nutritional changes.
+Also, a pre-op liquid diet will be required for an undisclosed period to prepare the body for surgery and nutritional changes.

 According to the U.S. National Library of Medicine, gastric bypass surgery can take from two to four hours.
 A surgeon will make small incisions into the abdomen where scope and instruments are inserted.
 A camera is connected to a video monitor in the operating room allowing the weight loss surgeon to view inside the belly while they perform the surgery.
 A laparoscopy means less pain, shorter hospital stay and most importantly, a quicker recovery for patients.